HeRCLab/hercm/doc/hercm-spec.md

 4. Sum A, B, and C, call this D
 4. Modulo D by the number of non zero entries (indicated by the header), this the the verification sum.

+# Symmetric matrices
+By convention, a symmetric HeRCM formatted matrix file must store **only** the **upper** triangle.
+However, any fully compliant io implementation **must** provide methods for reading the upper triangle, lower triangle (extrapolated from the contents of the upper), and the entire matrix in asymmetrical format.
+This is because some 3rd party libraries expect asymmetric matrices, or matrices where the lower triangle is stored, rather than the upper.

 # Example
 Consider the following matrix: